MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsUserCallingSettings.md

 ### System.Object

 ## NOTES
-The cmdlet is available in Teams PowerShell module 3.0.1-preview.
+The cmdlet is available in Teams PowerShell module 3.0.1-preview and 3.1.2-preview (preferred).

 ## RELATED LINKS